 - Overall brighten the eyes and catchlights

-- Mildly lighten and lessen yellowing
+- Mildly lighten and lessen yellowing when needed

 *Basic retouch does not include wrinkles and dirty clothes retouching.
 It is important to check wear well-fitting clothes and check for debris beforehand.